DaggieBlanqx/curlit/Readme.md

 ## What you can do with it

 - 🔍 **Debug** — inspect every request and response in real time, no console diving
-- 📊 Monitor live traffic through a gorgeous browser dashboard
+- 📊 **Monitor** — watch live traffic through a gorgeous browser dashboard
 - 📦 **Export** — turn a live session into a full Postman collection in one click
 - ▶️ **Replay** — copy any captured request and run it directly from your terminal
 - 🌍 **Proxy** — drop in front of any backend, any language, zero code changes